Fourth Class

 To apply for your Fourth Class Power Engineer certificate, you must have one of the following:

-• Third Class or higher Marine Engineer (motor) certificate of competency
+- Third Class Marine Engineer (motor) certificate of competency (issued by Transport Canada)

 Visit our list of approved courses and training providers.